How to Get Your First 10 Customers (Lessons from 50 Founders)

 You're asking for feedback, not selling.
 Most people like giving feedback.
 It positions them as experts.

-YCombinator's advice for B2B startups: your first customers should be free or heavily discounted, but you need to be extremely selective about who you let in.
+YCombinator's advice for B2B startups: your first customers should be free or heavily discounted, but you need to be selective about who you let in.
 Optimize for learning and referenceability, not quantity.

 Cold outreach to 100 people might get you 5 responses.
 Two might try your product.
 One might become a paying customer.
 That's fine.
 You only need 10.

-Build in public and let people watch
+Build in public

 Yammer's founder David Sacks explained their bottom-up adoption strategy: "Any employee can come to our website and sign up, creating a network for their company.
 That's how we got into 90,000+ companies in just over 2 years."